 Koinly can help with record keeping.
 By syncing your wallets and exchanges to your Koinly account, you will have one central dashboard from where to record and view all of your crypto activity.
 Portfolio tracking is available on a free Koinly plan.

-How to pay less crypto tax in Germany
+How to reduce your crypto tax in Germany

-- Utilise tax free thresholds under the German Income Tax Act (€600 on short-term investments and €256 in additional income - but remember, if you earn over this amount in either respect, the entire sum is taxable).
+Utilise exemption limits under the German Income Tax Act (€600 on short-term investments and €256 in additional income - but remember, if you earn over this amount in either respect, the entire sum is taxable).

-Deduct expenses like gas fees, ledgers, tax software preparation costs and mining expenses.
+Deduct expenses like gas fees, tax software preparation costs, and mining expenses like electricity costs.

 What happens if I don't file my cryptocurrency taxes?